iaincollins/icarus/README.md

 ## Developer Documentation

 Code contributions, pull requests and bug reports are not currently being accepted for this repository.
 See [CONTRIB.md](CONTRIB.md) for more information.

-For developer documentation, including one-step build instructions for Windows/Mac/Linux, see [BUILD.md](BUILD.md).
+For developer documentation see [BUILD.md](BUILD.md).

+### Developer Quickstart

+If you are running on Linux and/or looking for quick instructions on how to run from source, if you have [Node.js](https://nodejs.org/en/) this is what you need to do to download and install  ICARUS Terminal:

+    git clone git@github.com:iaincollins/icarus.git
+    cd icarus
+    npm install

+Next, run `cp .env-example .env` to create an `.env` file and edit it to change the `LOG_DIR` option to point to the location of your Elite Dangerous log files:

+    # LOG_DIR can be used to tell the Service where to look for game logs
+    # This option can be used in development and at runtime
+    LOG_DIR=path/to/logs

+With that done, anytime you want to start ICARUS Terminal, all you need to do is run:

+    npm start

+This will run in debug mode which is not quite the same as a production build (it's not as optimised) but should work just fine.

 ## Legal